astronomer/starship/docs/api.md

 match to that single column; any other value (or unset) preserves the default "any of the three" behaviour.

+The schedule field on each row is `schedule_interval` on Airflow 2.x and `timetable_summary` on Airflow 3.x -- consumers should read whichever key is present.

 **Response**:

 ```json